onflow/flow/flips/README.md

 * advocating for the proposed design
 * guiding the FLIP to adhere to existing design and style conventions
 * guiding the review committee to come to a productive consensus
-* if the FLIP moves to implementation:
+* if the FLIP is approved and moves to implementation:
   * ensuring proposed implementation adheres to the design
   * liaison with appropriate parties to successfully land implementation